ma-alvarado/PagerankRepo/README.md

 **Part 1:**
 Using the `--personalization_vector_query` option will result in webpages being deemed "important" if other related websites also find them so.
-Using the `--search_query` option, on the other hand, will see classify "important" websites as those deemed so by ANY other website.
+Using the `--search_query` option, on the other hand, will classify "important" websites as those deemed so by ANY other website.

 Each, therefore, will give different results.
 Below is a demonstration.